Last updated: 22nd November 2020

 June 16 Memorial Acre

 Inside are powerful photographs from June 16th 1976, and outside the story is told through contemporary artwork and murals which explain what happened hour by hour.
-Outside the main building is a statue of Tsietsi Mashinini who led the peaceful student protest.
+Outside various contemporary artworks commemorate the eventful day and embrace the heroes.
+In front of the main building is a statue of Tsietsi Mashinini who was one of the leaders who led the peaceful student protest.

 June 16th is now called ‘Youth Day’ – a public holiday in South Africa dedicated to the students who sacrificed their lives in the name of equality.
 We have to admit we had never heard of this tragic day and the events that happened, but after visiting the memorial we won’t forget the schoolchildren.